-In the northern areas, summer temperatures can reach into the 80s.
+In the northern areas, summer temperatures can reach into the 80s Fahrenheit.
 Winters are dark and have more snow than other parts of the country.
 In the coastal and inland regions, the climate varies considerably.
 The coastal areas have a climate with cooler summers.
 Winters are relatively moderate and rainy with little snow or frost.
-Inland areas (like Oslo) have a continental climate with colder winters (think -13 F) but warmer summers.
+Inland areas (like Oslo) have a continental climate with colder winters (think -13 degrees Fahrenheit) but warmer summers.

 An interesting phenomenon in Norway (and other parts of Scandinavia) is the seasonal change in the length of day and night.
 In midwinter, daylight lasts five to six hours in southern Norway while darkness prevails in the north.
 Those dark days and nights are called Polar Nights.